 Latrobe Regional Airport is one of Victoria’s premier regional airports and is owned and operated by Latrobe City Council.

-Business and community facilities operating at the airport include Helimed 1 air ambulance and rescue helicopter, branches of the Country Fire Authority and the permanent base for the Department of Sustainability and Environment aerial fire fighting aircraft.
+Business and community facilities operating at the airport include Helimed 1 air ambulance and rescue helicopter, branches of the Country Fire Authority and the permanent base for the Department of Environment, Land, Water and Planning aerial fire fighting aircraft.

-Operators at Latrobe Regional Airport provide charter flights to anywhere in Australia and offer recreational and tourism facilities for residents in the Gippsland region.
-Flying lessons, tandem skydiving, gliding, joy flights, aerobatic flights, cadets and private hangars for recreational aviators.
+Operators at Latrobe Regional Airport provide charter flights to anywhere in Australia and offer recreational and tourism facilities for residents in the Gippsland region—flying lessons (GA, RAA and Microlights), tandem skydiving, joy flights, aerobatic flights, RAAF 426 SQN Cadets and private hangars for recreational aviators.

 Operating with an unconditional Civil Aviation Safety Authority Licence V007, Latrobe Regional Airport consists of: